Calabi-Yau generalized complete intersections and aspects of cohomology of sheaves: Discussion

 These new types of Calabi-Yau manifolds open up new possibilities for analysis on the worldsheet theory of strings on these spaces as target spaces, and may give new insights in the context of gauged linear sigma models \cite{Witten:1993yc,Berglund:2016nvh,Sharpe:2015vza}.
 The defining equations with negative degrees for the line bundles involve Laurent polynomials, which have their poles.
 However, their poles are carefully avoided through beforehand intersection.
 The superpotential terms on the worldsheet would involve Laurent polynomials, which would be a new phenomenon.

 The CICYs in products of projective spaces have also enabled the computation of instanton corrections in string theory compactifications, see for example \cite{Beasley:2005iu,Witten:1996bn}.
-There are new divisors in gCICY that are not from the divisors of the ambient product space of projective spaces, unlike the ordinary CICY case.
+There are new divisors in gCICY that are not from the divisors of the ambient product space of projective spaces.
 One can wrap branes inside these new divisors in gCICY.
+Many ordinary CICYs also have divisors that do not descend from the ambient space, and the ones where all divisors do descend are `favorable CICYs' \cite{Anderson:2017aux}.
 Euclidean branes wrapping nontrivial new divisors contribute to the non-perturbative superpotentials in lower dimensional field theory after the compactification, under specific conditions \cite {Anderson:2015yzz,Witten:1996bn} on the cohomology groups of sheaves.
 This provides new types of instanton corrections in the non-perturbative superpotentials, when compactified to lower dimensions.